Your Company Has Signed The Cotton Pledge. What’s Next?

 3. Involve Yarn Spinners and Textile Mills

 The company can assess risks by identifying the location of strategic textile mills, then comparing locations to the country information contained in RSN’s From the Field and To the Spinner reports.
 Brands should send a strong message on this issue to their sourcing agents, first-tier manufacturers, and textile suppliers, and then work with them to identify and engage spinning mills deeper in the chain.
-Brands should communicate to the mills that it is unacceptable to have any Uzbek cotton inside the same facilities where yarn or textiles are being manufactured for the brand.
+Brands should communicate to the mills that it is unacceptable to have any Uzbek or Turkmen cotton inside the same facilities where yarn or textiles are being manufactured for the brand.

 4. Join RSN’s Responsible Cotton Multi-Stakeholder Network